Is Powerade Zero Bad for You? An Ingredient Analysis

 Red 40 is an artificial colorant shown in a 2012 medical review to be contaminated with cancer-causing compounds in some cases.

-Overall, we consider Powerade Zero to be bad for you based on these additive ingredients.
+Overall, we consider Powerade Zero to be bad for you based on the inactive ingredients highlighted above.

 Powerade Zero vs. the Competition